12 Podcasts That Answer Every Question You’ve Ever Had About Money

 Show founder and host John Lee Dumas weighed in on what “Entrepreneur On Fire” uniquely delivers:

-Described as an alternative to Dave Ramsey, Suze Orman, Jim Cramer and the Motley Fool, “Epic Real Estate Investing” combines entrepreneurship with a mix of unique and conventional real estate investing approaches.
-If you’re a fan of Robert Kiyosaki and Gary Keller, this show by real estate investor Matt Theriault can be another resource to broaden your knowledge.
+Described as an alternative to Dave Ramsey, Suze Orman, Jim Cramer, and Motley Fool, “Epic Real Estate Investing” combines entrepreneurship with a mix of unique and conventional real estate investing approaches.
+If you’re a fan of Robert Kiyosaki and Gary Keller, this show by real estate investor Matt Theriault can be another resource to broaden your financial horizons.